OlivierLD/raspberry-coffee/PlantWateringSystem/README.md

 ```

 ### Simulation
+Can prove useful for testing and calibtrating.

 There is a REST server that helps sending values to the program
 - if you are not on a Raspberry PI
 - if you want to enforce simulation (for tests)

+Any REST client does the job.
+Postman, curl, your own cade...

+See below (the http port depends on you, see program argument `--http-port:` above)

 ```
 $ curl http://localhost:9999/pws/oplist